- 37.5 hours per week

 2. A physical examination may be required.

-1. Incumbents in this class may be required to lift moderate to heavy weights; may be exposed to extreme weather conditions and to risk of injury from equipment.
+1. Incumbents in this class may be required to lift moderate to heavy weights and may be exposed to significant levels of dust, heat, noise, extreme weather conditions and risk of injury from equipment and assaultive and/or abusive individuals.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER